ZacharyZekaiXu/BeeProject2023/README.md

 **a) Object Manipulation**

-The agents will be trained to manipulate objects using robotic arms based on visual and tactile feedback.
+The agents will be trained to manipulate objects using Antbees on visual and tactile feedback.

 **b) Object Recognition**